-Ques 17: Examine a few flowers of any cucurbit plant and try to identify the staminate and pistillate flowers.
-Do you know any other plant that bears unisexual flowers?Ans:
+Q.17.
+Examine a few flowers of any cucurbit plant and try to identify the staminate and pistillate flowers.
+Do you know any other plant that bears unisexual flowers?

 Cucurbit plant bears unisexual flowers as these flowers have either the stamen or the pistil.
 The staminate flowers bear bright, yellow coloured petals along with stamens that represent the male reproductive structure.

 Other examples of plants that bear unisexual flowers are corn, papaya, cucumber, etc.

 Q.18.
 Why are the offspring of oviparous animals at a greater risk as compared to offspring of viviparous animals?